|>||Cypress Pool, 1961-2|

 |Captain Jack Haggerty's Dog Training School|

 Almost 4 years ago Judy (Close) Gallagher brought to my attention the passing of Jack Haggerty, the famous dog trainer for television and Hollywood (for instance, Eddie on the the show Frasier.)
 Judy recalled one of his schools was on Crescent Street; " ..there was a Captain Haggerty's Dog Training School, or maybe it was called Tri-State Dog Training School on Crescent Street, on the east side, near to Jamaica Avenue, as the train crawled up Crescent to Cypress Hills stop on the J line.
 Especially from the train looking down, you could see the Cypress Pool and the dog pens for Captain Haggerty's place.
 This was in the early through late 1960s, when crime was on the rise, after all the assassinations, and storefronts put on the locked gates."
 Rod Maggio had told me he sold the school to Larry Ferder in 1972.
 Ferder's specialty was Rottweilers, trained as guard dogs.
-I've never been able to find a picture, advertisement or business card, so it never made the site.
-I'm hoping by posting this something will turn up to verify the location.
+On the right is a shot from the 1980s which I believe is of the school on the far right.

 |We're now looking at the southeast corner of Danforth and Crescent Streets in 1923.
 In 1909 the Shaw Hotel, which had been located on Elderts Lane and Jamaica Avenue, was sawn in half to make two houses, which were placed at either end of Danforth Street.
 The one off Hemlock Street is still standing, but the one pictured here is gone.
 Tom Pettus, who grew up on Danforth Street, was able to give us some background; "I lived on Danforth St. since my birth in 1956 and as long as I can remember back there was never a house on the west corner.
 It was always referred to as "the lot". and was a place for kids to play among the bricks and broken glass.
 It seemed huge at the time and was a great place for carpet gun wars....Circa 1957 an interracial, black man & white woman, moved into the house on the west end on Danforth St. Soon after it was burned to the ground and the speculation was arson pointing toward residents of Crescent St. I don't know if any of this was ever proven but the fire was certain."|